WalkerMx/Simple-DDS/README.md

-# Simple DDS Encoder/Decoder (VB.NET)
+# TexInspect DDS Encoder/Decoder (VB.NET)
 A lightweight, fully managed DDS encoder and decoder.
-Simple-DDS provides a zero-dependency solution for handling 2D DirectDraw Surface Textures in .NET, utilizing parallel processing for high performance.
+TexInspect is a zero-dependency application for handling 2D DirectDraw Surface textures.

+## TexInspect Features
+* **Tiny Footprint:** Under 100Kb, portable even if you use floppy disks.
+* **Native Windows Compatibility:** Only requires .NET 4.7.2, no extra runtimes or redistributables.
+Compatible with Windows 7 through 11.
+* **3D CubeMap Previews:** Full 3D previewing of CubeMaps with rotation.
+* **Robust Header Support:** Capable of reading and validating any DDS header, and reporting complete specifications.

 ## Class Features
 * **Supported Modes:**